DiamondCoder02/Lulu_Femboy/README.md

 - Invite the bot into the server with this link.
 Replace TEXT with client id: ( https://discord.com/api/oauth2/authorize?client_id=TEXT&permissions=2415930432&scope=bot%20applications.commands )
 - After all this save and run start.bat

-Everything is in English but I plan to add easy language support as usual.
+"Easy" language support as usual.
 In config you can kinda see what I plan and how I'm currently holding.

-#### Future ideas:
+### Future ideas:
 - [ ] Even more 18+
 - [ ] reminder
 - [ ] Music
 - [ ] Better role handling
 - [ ] More event listeners
-#### Currently I know broken:
+### Currently I know broken:
 - [ ] Better error handling for things
 - [ ] Weird behaviour sometimes at nHentai when collector gets a stroke
 - [ ] nHentai also fucky wucky with dms